fvwmorg/fvwmorg.github.io/Wiki/Tips/TogglingWindows/index.md

 ---
-layout : wiki
+layout: wiki
-title : Toggling Windows
+title: Toggling Windows
-type : tip
+type: tip
-description : |
+description: |
   This function will toggle windows from a Menu entry, FvwmButton, etc. If the window is not running it will launch it, if it is running on a different desk/page, it will move it to the current